byronka/minum/README.md

 [Memoria project](https://github.com/byronka/memoria_project)

-This is a family-tree project.
-It demonstrates the kind of approach this framework is meant to foster.
+This is a large and sophisticated program, about 15,000 lines of code, and is an example of the intended end-goal state of a Minum application.
+It is a family-tree video and sharing application.

 <hr>

 [Restaurants](https://github.com/byronka/restaurants)

 Restaurants is a prototype project to provide a customizable ranked list of restaurants.
+On this project's README, there is a link to a video of its construction.

 <hr>